 The operations of the Railroad also are subject to the regulations of the FRA and other federal and state agencies.
 On January 12, 2010, the FRA issued initial rules governing installation of Positive Train Control (PTC) by the end of 2015.
 The final regulation was issued on August 8, 2014.
-Although still under development, PTC is a collision avoidance technology intended to override engineer controlled locomotives and stop train-to-train and overspeed accidents, misaligned switch derailments, and unauthorized entry to work zones.
-Following the issuance of the initial rules, the FRA acknowledged that projected costs will exceed projected benefits by a ratio of at least 22 to one, and we estimate that our costs will be higher than those assumed by the FRA.
-In August 2012, the FRA provided Congress with a status report regarding implementation of PTC.
-This report indicated that the rail industry will likely achieve only partial deployment of PTC by the current deadline due to significant technical developments, training and deployment, and the delay in issuing the final rule.
-Through 2014, we have invested approximately \$1.6 billion in the development of PTC.
-The Company is planning to submit its PTC safety plan to the FRA in the second quarter of 2015.
+Although still under further development, PTC is a collision avoidance technology intended to override engineer controlled locomotives and stop train-to-train and overspeed accidents, misaligned switch derailments, and unauthorized entry to work zones.
+Through 2015, we have invested approximately \$2.0 billion in the ongoing development of PTC.

+Following the issuance of the initial rules, the FRA acknowledged that projected costs will exceed projected benefits by a ratio of at least 22 to one, and we estimate that our final costs will be higher than those assumed by the FRA.
+On October 29, 2015, Congress extended the December 31, 2015 PTC implementation deadline until December 31, 2018.
+The PTC implementation deadline may be extended to December 31, 2020, provided certain other criteria are satisfied.
+We are planning to submit our required PTC safety plan to the FRA in the first half of 2016.